 Goodwill and tradenames with an indefinite life are tested for impairment whenever events or changes in circumstances indicate that an impairment may have occurred and at least annually in the fourth quarter of each fiscal year.
 The carrying value of tradenames with an indefinite life is compared to its fair value determined by calculating the discounted present value of assumed after-tax royalty payments to the carrying value of the tradename.
 There was no impairment related to tradenames in fiscal 2019, 2018 or 2017.
 Goodwill is tested for impairment by using a quantitative assessment by comparing the carrying value of the related reporting unit to its fair value.
 An impairment exists when this analysis, using typical valuation models such as the discounted cash flow method, shows that the fair value of the reporting unit is less than the carrying cost of the reporting unit.
 We may assess qualitative factors to determine if it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
 The assessment of qualitative factors is optional and at the Company's discretion.
-In fiscal 2019 and fiscal 2018 the Company recorded an impairment charge of \$97.3 million for Sierra goodwill as the estimated fair value of this business fell below the carrying value due to a decrease in projected revenue growth rates.
+In fiscal 2019 and fiscal 2018, we bypassed the qualitative assessment and performed the first step of the quantitative goodwill impairment test.
+In fiscal 2018 the Company recorded an impairment charge of \$97.3 million for Sierra goodwill as the estimated fair value of this business fell below the carrying value due to a decrease in projected revenue growth rates.
 There were no impairments related to our goodwill in fiscal 2019 or 2017.